Evidence-Based Practice Skills

 Extremity Conditions

 Manipulation of extremity joints is used for a variety of conditions.
 However, there are fewer trials than for back pain, neck pain, and headaches.
 Effectiveness was found for shoulder girdle pain, adhesive capsulitis, lateral epicondylitis, hip and knee osteoarthritis, patellofemoral pain syndrome, and plantar fasciitis.
 Inconclusive evidence in a favorable direction was observed for rotator cuff pain, shoulder pain, carpal tunnel syndrome, ankle sprains, Morton’s neuroma, hallux limitus, and hallux abductor valgus.
-The only definitive negative finding was for ankle fracture rehabilitation, while several other forms of post surgical rehabilitation had inconclusive evidence leaning in the negative direction.
+The only definitive negative finding was for ankle fracture rehabilitation, while several other forms of post surgical rehabilitation had inconclusive evidence leaning in the negative direction.13

 Nonmusculoskeletal Conditions

 There was positive evidence for spinal manipulation for only 1 nonmusculoskeletal condition, cervicogenic dizziness.
 The evidence for the effectiveness of spinal manipulation was negative for asthma and dysmenorrhea; the addition of spinal manipulation to diet was also ineffective for hypertension.
-Evidence was inconclusive for pneumonia, stage 1 hypertension, pre-menstrual syndrome, nocturnal enuresis, and otitis media.
+Evidence was inconclusive for pneumonia, stage 1 hypertension, pre-menstrual syndrome, nocturnal enuresis, and otitis media.13

 Safety

 Manual therapies including spinal manipulation are generally safe.
-Side effects tend to be benign: minor and self-limiting with short duration (eg, mild postmanipulation soreness).
-Severe complications have been associated with spinal manipulation but are extremely rare.
-For example, cauda equina syndrome can be as rare as 1 in 100 million following lumbar manipulations.
-Cassidy et al reviewed approximately 100 million person-years of records to evaluate stroke risk associated with cervical spinal manipulation and medical care.
+Side effects tend to be benign: minor and self-limiting with short duration (eg, mild postmanipulation soreness).24–26 Severe complications have been associated with spinal manipulation but are extremely rare.25 For example, cauda equina syndrome can be as rare as 1 in 100 million following lumbar manipulations.27 Cassidy et al28 reviewed approximately 100 million person-years of records to evaluate stroke risk associated with cervical spinal manipulation and medical care.
 The authors concluded that the risk was extremely small and there was no excess risk from chiropractic care compared with medical care for neck pain and headaches.
 They hypothesized that the equivalent risk for chiropractic and medical care suggests that a stroke prodrome can lead to care seeking for these conditions.
 It is unlikely that manipulation of the neck is causally related to stroke.

 Other Interventions

 Other interventions commonly employed by the chiropractic profession have a similar evidenced-based foundation.
-A 2010 Cochrane review suggested that there is moderate evidence that exercise can help prevent recurrences of back pain, although there was conflicting evidence as to its effectiveness as a primary treatment.
-Based on fewer studies than on exercise or manipulation, a Cochrane systematic review found benefit of massage for patients with subacute and chronic nonspecific low back pain, especially when combined with exercise and education.
+A 2010 Cochrane review suggested that there is moderate evidence that exercise can help prevent recurrences of back pain, although there was conflicting evidence as to its effectiveness as a primary treatment.18 Based on fewer studies than on exercise or manipulation, a Cochrane systematic review found benefit of massage for patients with subacute and chronic nonspecific low back pain, especially when combined with exercise and education.19

-Research on most conservative treatments for low back pain, including drug therapy, have reported only modest benefits.
-It remains to be seen whether this is due to the limited effectiveness of the interventions or the heterogeneity of patient populations.
+Research on most conservative treatments for low back pain, including drug therapy, have reported only modest benefits.20 It remains to be seen whether this is due to the limited effectiveness of the interventions or the heterogeneity of patient populations.
 Research continues in an attempt to identify potential responder and nonresponder subgroups currently under the generic label of nonspecific low back pain.
 Potentially better results can also be linked to combination therapies and interdisciplinary approaches.

 Conclusion

 Evidence-based practice has made significant inroads into the chiropractic profession by expanding clinical research into interventions commonly employed by chiropractors and by graduating more Evidence-based practice savvy practitioners.
-The most common conditions treated by chiropractors are back pain, neck pain, and headaches.
-The best available evidence supports manipulative therapy as a reasonable option for many of these complaints.
+The most common conditions treated by chiropractors are back pain, neck pain, and headaches.9 The best available evidence supports manipulative therapy as a reasonable option for many of these complaints.
 Manipulative therapy also holds potential value for the treatment of a variety of extremity conditions.
 Chiropractic practice is far broader than spinal manipulation alone, typically including other evidenced-based interventions such as massage, exercise therapy, and activity modification advice.
 Chiropractic education, with the help of federal grants and partners in established medical schools, is aggressively addressing the need to create more Evidence-based practice savvy graduates.
 These efforts will hopefully lead to improved patient outcomes and offer a common language and perspective to facilitate greater interprofessional cooperation.

 No comments: